-- 1) Directly responsible for the development and implementation of the District M&E Plan - 2) Convene quarterly DMTDP performance review meetings with all stakeholders.
-It is important that representatives of the NDPC and RPCU attend the quarterly meetings. - 3) Undertake periodic project site inspections - 4) Liaise with RPCU to agree on goals and targets - 5) Define indicators for measuring change, especially on gender equity and other crosscutting themes in the new policy framework, such as vulnerability, exclusion and social protection - 6) Collect and collate feedback from the sub-district levels for preparation of the District APR - 7) Facilitate dissemination and public awareness on the new policy framework, the Annual Progress Reports and other documents from NDPC at district and sub-district levels. - 8) Provide support to GSS to undertake district level CWIQ and other national surveys and census - 9) Produce District Annual Progress Reports and make recommendations for policy review - 10) Conduct Mid-term and Terminal Evaluations of the DMTDP
+- 1) Directly responsible for the development and implementation of the District M&E Plan - 2) Convene quarterly DMTDP performance review meetings with all stakeholders - 3) Undertake periodic project site inspections - 4) Liaise with RPCU to agree on goals and targets - goals and targets 5) Define indicators for measuring - change, especially on gender equality/equity and other cross-cutting themes in the new policy framework, such as environment, vulnerability, exclusion and social protection - 6) Collect and collate feedback from the sub-district levels for preparation of the District APR - 7) Facilitate dissemination and public awareness on the new policy framework, the Annual Progress Reports and other documents from NDPC at district and sub-district levels. - 8) Provide support to GSS to undertake district level CWIQ and other national surveys and census - 9) Produce Sector Annual Progress Reports and make recommendations for policy review - 10) Conduct Mid-term and Terminal Evaluations of the DMTDP

-2.5 Traditional Authorities (TAs) and CSOs
+2.6 Traditional Authorities (TAs) and CSOs

 Traditional Authorities (Chiefs and Queen Mothers), the Youth and Civil Society Organizations (non-government organizations - NGOs, Community Based Organisations - CBOs, voluntary, professional and faith-based organisations, universities, research institutions, think-tanks, the media, etc.) can play several roles as producers and users of M&E information.
-The participation of TAs and CSOs in the DMTDP monitoring can add real value to the process itself and its policy outcomes.
-Firstly, TAs and CSOs have contacts with the grassroots and are therefore well positioned to express the views and experiences of people whose needs the DMTDPs aim to address.
-TAs and CSOs can be the source of independent and useful information and perspectives on how the DA and other key government officials are performing.
-On the whole, TAs and CSOs can contribute to hold DAs more accountable and responsible for the delivery of goods and services.
-TAs and CSOs should therefore be involved in the various steps of preparing the M&E Plan and throughout its implementation.
+The participation of TAs and CSOs in the S/DMTDP monitoring can add real value to the process itself and its policy outcomes.
+TAs and CSOs have contacts with the grassroots and are